The Medicines Patent Pool (MPP) is looking for a new Board Member

-The Governance Board is the supreme governing body of the Foundation and possess the highest and most extensive authority concerning decision-making and administration of the Foundation.
+The Governance Board is the supreme governing body of the Foundation and possesses the highest and most extensive authority concerning decision-making and administration of the Foundation.
 In particular, the Governance Board:

 - Appoints Governance Board members;

-- Set policies and strategies for the Foundation and adopt and amend its By-laws, subject to prior approval of the Supervisory Board, and other internal guidelines and procedures necessary for the administration and management of the Foundation;
+- Sets policies and strategies for the Foundation and adopts and amends its By-laws, subject to prior approval of the Supervisory Board, and other internal guidelines and procedures necessary for the administration and management of the Foundation;

-- Set operational guidelines, work plans as well as financial and business planning;
+- Sets operational guidelines, work plans as well as financial and business planning;

-- Determine the employment terms, appoint and, if necessary, replace the Executive Director;
+- Determines the employment terms, appoints and, if necessary, replaces the Executive Director;

-- Establish a framework for monitoring and periodic independent evaluation of performance and financial accountability of activities of the Foundation;
+- Establishes a framework for monitoring and periodic independent evaluation of performance and financial accountability of activities of the Foundation;

-- Advocate for the Foundation and mobilise resources;
+- Advocates for the Foundation and mobilises resources;

-- Enter into, execute and/or authorise the execution of agreements as required to carry out the purposes of the Foundation.
+- Enters into, executes and/or authorises the execution of agreements as required to carry out the purposes of the Foundation.

-More on the roles and responsibilities of the Governance Board and its procedures are available in the Statutes and in the By-laws of MPP.
+More information on the roles and responsibilities of the Governance Board and its procedures is available in the Statutes and in the By-laws of MPP.

 3. Required profile of skills and expertise

-In addition to the skills associated with the core responsibilities to be performed by the Governance Board collectively, MPP is looking for a civil society expert in access to medicines policy with a good understanding of intellectual property law.
-The ideal candidate will be actively involved in the issues surrounding intellectual property rights and public health, have a strong network of personal contacts with leaders in the field and a good understanding of the MPP model to facilitate affordable access to medicines in low- and middle-income countries.
+In addition to the skills associated with the core responsibilities to be performed by the Governance Board collectively, MPP is looking for an IP Expert, preferably an IP lawyer, with a strong background on issues surrounding IP rights and public health access to medicines in LMICs.
+The ideal candidate will also have a good understanding of the MPP model to improve access to affordable and appropriate essential medicines in LMICs.
+Candidates from LMICs, with a preferred focus on Asia and Latin America, are strongly encouraged to apply.

 4. Additional information

-Governance Board members serve in their personal capacity and appointments are made in accordance with article 7.2 of MPP’s Statutes.
-Board members have to abide by MPP’s general policies.
-More on MPP policies
+Governance Board members serve in their personal capacity and appointments are made in accordance with article 7.2 of the MPP’s Statutes.
+Board members have to abide by MPP general policies.
+More on MPP policies.

 5. Time commitment